elixir-europe/rdmkit/pages/contribute/style_guide.md

    1. Add {% raw %} `{% cite reference_key %}` {% endraw %} to the text where you are citing one of your entries.
    1. Add {% raw %} `## Bibliography {% bibliography --cited %}` {% endraw %} in your page to show a bibliography section containing the references you have added following the instructions in the previous point.
 * We use a display class based on *Nature* publications.
 Your BibTeX files should follow a standardised format described below.
-  We recommend using {% tool "zotero" %} to automatise the process (see below).
+  We recommend using {% tool "zotero" %} to automate the process (see below).
 * An example of the minimal structure required for BibTeX entries is:

 ```